PotHix/pothix.github.com/content/post/yearly-review-2017.md

 It looks more even now but I don't know if it's a good thing.
-I don't usually work as a freelancer but I work for 1 company for almost two years now and I really like the challenges we have there, so I would like to work for them again.
+I don't usually work as a freelancer but I work for 1 company for almost two years now and I really like the challenges they have there, so I would like to work for them again.
 To be able to do that, I have to stabilize my workday.
 From July to December I did almost no work for
 them: